Degree RequirementBSN

 What Are the Roles and Duties of a Perianesthesia Nurse?

-Perianesthesia nurses may prepare patients for surgery, but their many function is to assist patients as they wake up from surgery.
-After surgery is complete, the perianesthesia nurse monitors the patient while the anesthesia wears off and the patient starts waking up.
-The nurse will monitor the patient's vital signs including:
+Perianesthesia nurses may prepare patients for surgery, but their many functions also include assisting patients as they wake up from surgery.
+After the surgery, the perianesthesia nurse monitors the patient while the anesthesia wears off and the patient starts waking up.
+The nurse will monitor the patient's vital signs, including:

 • Blood pressure